 Our International Services team are responsible for issuing CAS to eligible registered Essex students who wish to make:

-You can make a CAS request four months before your current visa is due to expire or you are due to return after a break in your studies.
+We recommend requesting your CAS four months before your current visa is due to expire when applying in the UK or six months before you are due to return to your course if applying from overseas.

-If you have been studying your course inside the UK and need to make a Student route application inside the UK or overseas to complete your current course, you will need to:
+To make a Student route application from within the UK or from overseas to complete your current course, you will need to:

-Please note: Students who are not required to study in person inside the UK after their current visa expiry date will not be eligible for our sponsorship and will not be issued with a CAS.
+Please note: Students who are not required to study in person inside the UK will not be eligible for our sponsorship and will not be issued with a CAS.

-If you would like to make your Student route application inside the UK, you must be able to meet all the requirements to make a valid application for permission to stay by the date your current permission expires.
-If you are unable to do so you may have to leave the UK and apply overseas, if you are eligible.
-If you make your CAS request less than one month before your current permission expires, we are unable to guarantee to issue CAS in time for you to apply inside the UK.
+If you would like to make your Student visa application from within the UK, you must be able to meet all the requirements to make a valid application for permission to stay by the date your current permission expires.
+If you are unable to do so you may have to leave the UK and apply from overseas.
+Once you have submitted your application from within the UK you are permitted to remain in the UK and study whilst you wait for your Student visa outcome.

-If you are making your Student route application overseas, it usually takes four weeks for your application to be processed and can take longer, you must ensure you are able to obtain your Student visa in time to return to continue your course.
+If you are making your Student visa application overseas, it usually takes four weeks for your application to be processed and can take longer, you must ensure you are able to obtain your Student visa in time to return to continue your course.
+You may wish to consider using a priority (fast track) service, available at extra cost, to ensure you can return to your course in time.
+Please visit VFS Global or TLS contact to check what services are available in your location.

 If you would like to make a new Student route application, you will need to send us a copy of the outcome notification and seek advice before we can confirm if we are able to issue you with a new CAS.
 Please follow the instructions on the Student route outcome page.